-3105F.2 Mooring analyses.
-A mooring analysis shall be performed for each berthing system, to justify the safe berthing of the various deadweight capacities of vessels expected at the MOT.
 The forces acting on a moored vessel shall be determined in accordance with Section 3103F.5.
 Mooring line and breasting load combinations shall be in accordance with Section 3103F.8.

-Two procedures, manual and numerical are available for performing mooring analyses.
+Two procedures, manual and numerical, are available for performing mooring analyses.
 These procedures shall conform to either the OCIMF (MEG 3) [5.4] or UFC 4-159-03 [5.5].
 The manual procedure (Section 3105F.2.1) may be used for barges.
+In order to simplify the analysis for barges (or other small vessels), they may be considered to be solid free-standing walls (Chapter 29 of ASCE/SEI 7 [5.6]).
+This will eliminate the need to perform a computer assisted mooring analysis.